Traffic Light System Examples

 Arable land

 The decision tree for FOIs growing annual crops on arable land is visualized below.
-The decision tree utilizes information provided by the following markers: mean NDVI, bare soil, homogneity, crop-group classification, similarity, distance, and mowing marker.
+The decision tree utilizes information provided by the following markers: mean NDVI, bare soil, homogeneity, crop-group classification, similarity, distance, and mowing marker.
 The tree consists of internal (decision) and end leaf (decision taken) nodes.
-The latter are colored Green or Yellow, depending on whether or not markers provide evidence of farming activity or not.
-Each end node has unique numeric identifier assigned, which are specific to the Slovenian project but irrelevant for understanding how TLS works and what value it provides.
+The latter are colored Green or Yellow, depending on whether markers provide evidence of farming activity or not.
+Each end node has a unique numeric identifier assigned, which is specific to the Slovenian project but irrelevant for understanding how TLS works and what value it provides.
 At the moment Red is not automatically assigned, but this will change in the future.
-Each internal node poses a question, where results of a marker are used to test FOI's compliance with the rules.
-Numbers written next to the lines or branches that connect the nodes represent number of FOIs that pass this branch.
-From the diagram below, we can read that 171365 FOIs fall under this scenario and 155856 of them get a green assignment because predicted crop group is consistent with the claimed one.
+Each internal node poses a question, where results of a marker are used to test a FOI's compliance with the rules.
+Numbers written next to the lines or branches that connect the nodes represent the number of FOIs that pass through this branch.
+From the diagram below, we can read that 171,365 FOIs fall under this scenario and 155,856 of them get a green assignment because the predicted crop group is consistent with the claimed one.

 TLS Scenarios

-In the rest of the document we'll walk through the diagram, describing in short motivation for each decision node, and give few example FOIs for some of the end nodes.
+In the rest of the document, we'll walk through the diagram, describing in short the motivation for each decision node, and give a few example FOIs for some of the end nodes.

 Scenario input